astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/introduction/agoodscientist.md

 simple, but in software engineering terms, this is obviously really important.

-I've spoken to senior engineers and directors from the likes of Visa and Google, and they seem to agree: what elevates a developer (especially in terms of junior/senior roles) is their ability to notice patterns within code and make refactors that make the project better.
+I've spoken to senior engineers and directors from big companies, and they seem to agree: what elevates a developer (especially in terms of junior/senior roles) is their ability to notice patterns within code and make refactors that make the project better.
 Better could mean saving people time working on it, helping its longevity, or even improving